• About Us

 • March 12, 2020

-With almost 600 cases of the new coronavirus confirmed in the UK, businesses are increasingly telling staff to work from home, if they are able to, in order to reduce the impact the virus could have on their operations.
+With nearly 600 cases of the new coronavirus identified in the United Kingdom, companies are increasingly advising their employees to work remotely, where feasible, to mitigate the potential impact of the virus on their daily operations.

-Depending on what these measures are, they could have a significant impact on workplaces’ ability to stay open and operate normally.
-In the Republic of Ireland, schools, colleges and other public facilities have closed and workers have been told to work from home if possible.
+The nature of these measures, once determined, could significantly influence the ability of workplaces to remain open and function under normal conditions.
+In the Republic of Ireland, for instance, schools, colleges, and other public facilities have been temporarily shuttered, and employees have been encouraged to work from home if feasible.

 Read the full article on Personnel Today.